dquimper/GitbookTest/2. Leads/CONVERT a Lead.md

-## CONVERT a Lead,This request creates a Person record from a Lead record.
+## CONVERT a Lead
+,This request creates a Person record from a Lead record.
 Optionally, a Company and an Opportunity record can be created as well in the same process.
 The Lead record is removed after it has been converted.

 | Field       | Type   | Details |
 | -----       | ----   | ------- |